 Production Server™ instances can host deployable archives compiled using multiple versions of

-mcr-root properties to the configuration file for the instance.
+mcr-root properties to the configuration file for on-premise server

-A server instance should only be configured to use MATLAB Runtime roots on a local file system.
-Otherwise, a network partition may cause worker processes to fail.
+Configure a server instance to use MATLAB Runtime roots on a local file system.
+Otherwise, a network partition might cause worker processes to fail.

 All values for